james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/anonymous-functions/index.md

 }
 ```

-At the level of the open curly brace we put `(str: String) =>` , and right below we put the implementation of the lambda.
+At the level of the open curly brace we put `scala±(str: String) =>` , and right below we put the implementation of the lambda.

 ## Syntactic Sugar for Lambdas with Underscore (\_)

 Lets look at more syntactic sugar.
-Say we had a function of type `Int => Int`, which just increments the parameter.
-Normally we would write something like `(x: Int) => x + 1`, for example:
+Say we had a function of type `scala±Int => Int`, which just increments the parameter.
+Normally we would write something like `scala±(x: Int) => x + 1`, for example:

 ```scala
 val niceIncrementer: Int => Int = (x: Int) => x + 1